Monica Toft

 Monica Duffy Toft is an American international relations scholar.
 Her research interests include international security and strategy, ethnic and religious violence, civil wars, and the relationship between demography and national security.
-Among her researches, her theory of indivisible territory explains how certain conflicts turn violent while others not, and when it is likely for a conflict to become a violent.
+Among her research specialties, her theory of indivisible territory explains how certain conflicts turn violent while others not, and when it is likely for a conflict to become a violent.
 Since 2017 she holds the position of Professor of International Politics at the Fletcher School of Law & Diplomacy at Tufts University, and Director of the Fletcher School's Center for Strategic Studies.

 Life and career

 Education

 Toft graduated from the U.S. Army's Defense Language Institute in 1984 with highest honours.
 She then completed the Associate of Arts General Curriculum of the University of Maryland's European Division in 1987.
 In 1990 Toft graduated summa cum laude with a B.A. in political science and Slavic languages and literature from the University of California Santa Barbara.
 She went on to the University of Chicago, where she completed both an M.A.
 (1992) and a Ph.D.
 (1998) in political science.
 The title of her doctoral dissertation was The Geography of Ethnic Conflict.